ember-learn/ember-blog/content/ember-3-4-released.md

 }));
 ```

-Finally, users of the `ember-basic-component` addon in this example, will be able to reuse and extend that component just like any other classic component:
+Finally, users of the `ember-basic-component` addon in this example, will be able to reuse and extend that component like any other classic component:

 ```javascript
 // an-addon-users-app/app/components/foo-bar-custom.js